35 Best Dinosaur Books for Kids

 My First Pop-Up Dinosaurs by Owen Davey

 WOW!
 Each page opens to a sturdy, earth-toned pop-up dinosaur.
-The artwork is gorgeous, mesmerizing for readers because it POPS!
+The artwork is gorgeous, and mesmerizing for readers because it POPS!
 Each of the 15 dinosaur names is written on the bottom right corner of the page as well as a phonetical guide to pronunciation for us clueless adults who don’t know how to say words like Coelophysis.
-(It’s SEE-lo-FIE-sis just in case you didn’t know.)
-One of the best first dinosaur books you could buy a child!
+This is one of the best first dinosaur books you could buy a child!

 My Big Dinosaur Book by Roger Priddy